jpassetti/ist363-spring2024/11/readme.md

   { make: 'Ford', model: 'Taurus', year: 2015 },
   { make: 'Chevrolet', model: 'Impala', year: 2014 }
 ];
 // 2.
-Use the filter method to filter out all objects that have a property of 'make' equal to 'Ford'
+Use the filter method to include all objects that have a property of 'make' equal to 'Ford'
 // 3.
 Print the result to the console
 // expected result: [{ make: 'Ford', model: 'Fusion', year: 2019 }, { make: 'Ford', model: 'Focus', year: 2017 }, { make: 'Ford', model: 'Taurus', year: 2015 }]